Safety and/or Health Signs at Work Directive

 EU Directive 92/58/EEC on the minimum requirements for the provision of safety and/or health signs at work.
 OJ, L 245, p.
 23, 26 August 1992, as amended through OJ, L 65, p.
 1, 5 March 2014

-Employers shall provide safety and/or health signs where hazards cannot be avoided or adequately reduced by techniques for collective protection or measures, methods or procedures used in the organization of work, or ensure that such signs are in place.
-(Art.
-3) Safety and/or health signs at work (used at work for the first time or already in use) must fulfil the minimum requirements set out in Annexes I to IX.
-(Art.
-4 and 5) Workers and/or their representatives shall be informed of all the measures to be taken concerning the safety and/or health signs used at work.
-(Art.
-7) Consultation and participation of workers and/or their representatives shall take place in accordance with Article 11 of Directive 89/391/EEC on the matters covered by the Directive, including Annexes I to IX.
-(Art.
-8)
+Employers shall provide safety and/or health signs where hazards cannot be avoided or adequately reduced by techniques for collective protection or measures, methods or procedures used in the organization of work, or ensure that such signs are in place (Art.
+3).
+Safety and/or health signs at work (used at work for the first time or already in use) must fulfil the minimum requirements set out in Annexes I to IX (Art.
+4 and 5).
+Workers and/or their representatives shall be informed of all the measures to be taken concerning the safety and/or health signs used at work (Art.
+7).
+Consultation and participation of workers and/or their representatives shall take place in accordance with Article 11 of Directive 89/391/EEC on the matters covered by the Directive, including Annexes I to IX (Art.
+8).

 Relevant product types

-Throughout the legal text: Council Directive 89/391/EEC of 12 June 1989 on the introduction of measures to encourage improvements in the safety and health of workers at work In relation to it being the OSH framework Directive In relation to it being the OSH framework Directive Council Directive 77/576/EEC of 25 July 1977 on the approximation of the laws, regulations and administrative provisions of the Member States relating to the provision of safety signs at places of work (repealed) In relation to its repeal on the date referred to in Article 11 (1) (24 June 1994) Annex II: Council Directive 89/654/EEC of 30 November 1989 concerning the minimum safety and health requirements for the workplace (first individual directive within the meaning of Article 16 (1) of Directive 89/391/EEC) In relation to the use of phosphorescent colours, reflective materials or artificial lighting should be used where the level of natural light is poor Annex III: Council Directive 67/548/EEC of 27 June 1967 on the approximation of laws, regulations and administrative provisions relating to the classification, packaging and labelling of dangerous substances (repealed) Council Directive 88/379/EEC of 7 June 1988 on the approximation of the laws, regulations and administrative provisions of the Member States relating to the classification, packaging and labelling of dangerous preparations (repealed) In relation to containers used at work for chemical substances or mixtures classified as hazardous, containers used for the storage of such hazardous substances or mixtures, and visible pipes containing or transporting such hazardous substances and mixtures
+Throughout the legal text: Council Directive 89/391/EEC of 12 June 1989 on the introduction of measures to encourage improvements in the safety and health of workers at work In relation to it being the OSH framework Directive Annex II: Council Directive 89/654/EEC of 30 November 1989 concerning the minimum safety and health requirements for the workplace (first individual directive within the meaning of Article 16 (1) of Directive 89/391/EEC) In relation to the use of phosphorescent colours, reflective materials or artificial lighting should be used where the level of natural light is poor.
+Annex III: Regulation (EC) No 1272/2008 of the European Parliament and of the Council of 16 December 2008 on classification, labelling and packaging of substances and mixtures In relation to labelling of containers used at work for chemical substances or mixtures classified as hazardous, containers used for the storage of such hazardous substances or mixtures, and visible pipes containing or transporting such hazardous substances and mixtures

 Obligations based on CLP hazard class